Effective Mammogram Pain Management: Tips for a Comfortable Experience

 Breast tissue can feel sensitive for various reasons.
 Hormones fluctuate during different menstrual cycles.
 Sensitivity often peaks right before your period, making mammograms a lot less enjoyable.
 Breast size and density play roles, too.
 Larger or denser breasts can take more squishing.
 Tight positioning during the exam amplifies that discomfort.
 My advice?
 Choose a time for your appointment that aligns with your cycle.
 You’ll thank me later!

-Related articles you may like: Understanding HPV Vaccine Importance: A Key to Preventing Cancer and Protecting Health
+Related articles you may like: Understanding BSE Breast Tissue Types: A Delicious Guide to Breast Health

 Psychological Factors